Bowen-zhang96/VL-SCC/README.md

 **Update April 2024**.
 We have uploaded the training/testing codes for both experiments.
 <br>
 **Update 22 July 2024**.
-We have uploaded the training details for image experiment.
+We have added the training details for image experiment.